[UNIT] are now booking performances for 2018 – please get in touch via our Contact page for more information and if

 Debut performances of [UNIT] were held at St.Mary’s Works, Norwich, at the start of September 2016, and in January 2017 at Colchester Arts Centre to great response.

 [UNIT] is a collective of artists.
 This first iteration presents a multi-sensory performance/performance environment.
 It seeks to redefine traditional, entrenched notions of performance by addressing relationships between space, composer, performer and audience, and serves to redefine what can be understood as a musical instrument through this process.
-It will have a democratising effect on music-making, through direct participation of audiences, who will affect both sonic and visual elements of the work.
+It has a democratising effect on music-making, through direct participation of audiences, who affect both sonic and visual elements of the work.
 [UNIT] encourages involvement from all age groups, and is non-exclusive.

 [UNIT] produces work drawing on traditional, electronic and experimental musical practice, along with integral live visual art.
 These different elements impact on and react to each other.
 The work is presented so that audio speakers and video projection screens surround the audience and performers (two instrumental, one visual) in a circle, with the performers at the centre of the circle.
 A multi-sensory environment is created, and audience members presented with a heightened bodily experience.
 Through different methods of tracking and interaction, the audience will affect elements of the performance, both audio and visual, and become a part of the compositional and performance processes; musical hierarchies are moved so that there is no longer a top down composer → performer → audience system in place, but a more levelled scenario.
 Music-making starts to become democratised and the audience will feel a greater part of the work and the process.